Nevanlinna theory of the Hahn difference operators and its applications: Abstract

 \section{Abstract}

-This paper establishes the version of Nevanlinna theory based on Hahn difference operator $\mathcal{D}_{q,c}(g)=\frac{g(qz+c)-g(z)}{(q-1)z+c}$ for meromorphic function of zero order in the complex plane $\mathbb{C}$.
-We first establish the logarithmic derivative lemma and the second fundamental theorem for the Hahn difference operator.
-Furthermore, the deficiency relation, Picard's theorem and the five-value theorem are extended to the setting of Hahn difference operators by applying the second fundamental theorem.
-Finally, we also consider the solutions of complex linear Hahn difference equations and Fermat type Hahn difference equations.
+{The version of Nevanlinna theory based on Hahn difference operators for meromorphic function \(g\) of zero order is studied in this paper.
+Firstly, the logarithmic derivative lemma for the Hahn difference operators is obtained.
+As applications of the logarithmic derivative lemma, the Clunie lemma for the Hahn difference operators and the growth of solutions to Hahn difference equations are considered, respectively.
+Secondly, the second main theorem for the Hahn difference operators is built and is utilized to prove the deficiency relation, Picard's theorem, and the five-value theorem in the sense of Hahn difference operators.
+Finally, the existence of solutions to Fermat-type Hahn difference equations is also discussed.}